kingashari/web-server/README.md

-# Project web-server
+# project web-server
 web-server with linx ubuntu 22.04.03 LTS

 check in my resource and reference to find other

-# Releases and updates
+# progress and updates
 17/10/23 first install ubuntu server✔️

 18/10/23 trying install web server ✔️